facebookX0/AvailabilityMonitoring/avmon_create_api_test.md

     ![Example of a REST API test that uses the POST request method.](images/avmon_restapi_post.png)

-5. You can configure your test to include a particular header and value.
+5. Optional: You can configure your test to include a particular header and value.
 Enter a header name and header value in the **Header** fields.

     If the web application that you want to test requires a user login and password, enter "Authorization" into the **Header name** field.
-Enter the word "Basic", a space character, and the base64 encoded value of your username:password into the **Header value** field.
+Enter the word "Basic", a space character, and the base64 encoded value of your _username:password_ into the **Header value** field.

-    For example, if your username is Aladdin and your password is OpenSesame, then enter the word "Basic", a space character, and the base64 encoded value for Aladdin:OpenSesame into the **Header value** field.
+    For example, if your username is _Aladdin_ and your password is _OpenSesame_, then enter the word "Basic", a space character, and the base64 encoded value for _Aladdin:OpenSesame_ into the **Header value** field.

     ![Header fields depicting test authorization credentials in base64.](images/avmon_apitest_auth.png)